*This post may contain affiliate links.

 The reason I go through the last few months is because we often have quarterly DDs set up which we forget about (e.g. Magazine Subscription) or 4 weekly SO’s (e.g baby’s swimming lessons) and these can be easy to miss if you just look at one month in isolation.

-When you are sure this list is complete, this will form the basis for your budget.
+When you are sure this list is complete, this will form the basis to create a budget.

 You might also like this post… Why You Should Regularly Review Your Expenses